 - establishing relationships and structures that support a robust crisis management mechanism, and promoting the adoption of new habits for addressing conflict through dialogue, collaboration and inclusion that include marginalised groups such as women and youth

-Over the last six years there has been significant growth in the number of Social Peace Partnerships in Libya, expanding to 40 towns and cities: 14 established by the PCi programme; 15 self-generated or established ad hoc with limited PCi support; and 11 established through a small grant scheme.
+Over the last six years there has been significant growth in the number of Social Peace Partnerships in Libya, expanding to 40 towns and cities (highlighted in this map): 14 established by the PCi programme; 15 self-generated or established ad hoc with limited PCi support; and 11 established through a small grant scheme.

 Social Peace Partnerships have demonstrated that they can forge strong relationships of trust with local authorities, civil society, businesses and residents – but they are especially unique because of their versatility, acting as a resource for communities to meet different kinds of challenges in Libya.
 For example, Social Peace Partnerships provided leadership to act fast against COVID-19, with some using the networking power of social media to distribute information on how best to prevent and mitigate the spread of the virus.
 They also worked to change local narratives to avoid stigmatising certain groups as being the carriers of COVID-19.
 The basic Social Peace Partnership structure has also been used to engage with different types of programming, such as the UNDP Local Governance Project, which support local authorities to build capacity.